 A person’s smile tells a story — and there’s nothing more important than making sure when someone sees you they see a BAUCE woman.
 A tooth is made up of many types of tissue, but the enamel and dentin is what plays the biggest role in its color.
 Enamel is the strong white covering that protects the tooth.
 Certain food, drinks, and habits will directly stain and, over time, break down the enamel to reveal the yellow—the dentin—that is underneath.

 Up-keeping your oral health is valuable to your overall grooming, however keeping your pearly whites as clean as possible is a desire that sometimes seems out of reach with the costs of cosmetic dentistry.
 When it comes to keeping your teeth white, the solution is not always so clear-cut and, not to mention, an expensive endeavor.
-These remedies can help whiten teeth, without the investment in expensive kits and remedies.
+These remedies can help with teeth whitening, without the investment in expensive kits and remedies.
 You’ll be surprised how easy they all are!

 1. DO go coco for coconuts

 Coconut oil has a great reputation in multitasking—it can be used as a moisturizer, in cooking, and now in teeth whitening!
 Known as “Oil Pulling,” coconut oil is great for keeping—and getting—our teeth white.
 That’s because the oil’s lauric acid rids your teeth of the bacteria found in plaque that makes them yellow.
 Along with that, it promotes gum health and keeps your breath fresh.

 How to Use: Before brushing your teeth, scoop out a tablespoon or less (depending on the size of your mouth) of coconut oil.
 You can either let the oil sit out to soften before used, or just put it straight on your teeth and it will soften on its own.
 Swish the oil around your teeth for a few minutes.
 Then, spit it out, rinse with water, and brush your teeth as you normally would.

 2. DO go DIY